-Solar charge controller MPPT is a more sophisticated and efficient way of drawing power from a panel and charging a flat battery.
+Solar charge controller MPPT is a more sophisticated and efficient way of harnessing power from a panel and using it to charge a flat battery.

-The older PWM controllers, connecting a higher voltage photovolatic panel, at say 17V, to the much lower value of the flat battery, have their voltage drawn down to that of the cell at say 11V.
+The older PWM controllers, connecting a higher voltage photovoltaic panel, at say 17V, to the much lower value of the flat battery, have their voltage drawn down to that of the cell at say 11V.
 This means that the current delivered by the PV also drops.

 On the other hand a MPPT controller effectively decouples the battery at 11V from the panel at say 17V, harvesting more power.

 This is just as important early in the morning, and late afternoon, and during inclement weather when the radiation reaching the panel is low, and the voltage output drops and is unable to supply the margin needed to charge the battery.

 One other factor of importance is that because the MPPT maintains a high voltage between the panels and the controller, the current is correspondingly lower according to the formula volts x amps = watts; if the stated power produced by the PV panel is constant, then I, the current, must decrease when V increases.

 When the current is kept low by the MPPT, it means that the losses according to Ohm's law are reduced by the square of the amps.

 Heat losses in the cabling is equal to the current squared times the resistance.

 By keeping the voltage in the cabling high at that of the panels instead of that of the battery, the current and the associated heat losses are minimised.

 All of this becomes even more important as more panels are added in series raising the voltage to perhaps 140V, far above that of the batteries; then the current and heat losses are much lower.